SWiT/RFCBot/README.md

 Reboot and press 1+2 on the Wiimote.
 If you don't the Rpi Zero W turns into a WiFi jammer of sorts and you'll lose network connection until you pair the wiimote or reboot.
 This can effect other WiFi devices.

 #### Set scripts to stop on shutdown ####
 The system will hang if the scripts are running at shutdown.
+(Hmmm, this doesn't ALWAYS work.
+Stupid systemd...)
 ```
 sudo ln -s /home/pi/RFCBot/killbot.sh /lib/systemd/system-shutdown/
 ```